SK-EID/smart-id-java-client/README.md

         .withDocumentNumber(documentNumber)
         .withRandomChallenge(randomChallenge)
         .withCertificateLevel(AuthenticationCertificateLevel.QUALIFIED) // Certificate level can either be "QUALIFIED" or "ADVANCED"
-        // Smart-ID app will display verification code to the user and user must insert PIN1 .withAllowedInteractionsOrder(Collections.singletonList(
+        .withAllowedInteractionsOrder(Collections.singletonList(
             DynamicLinkInteraction.displayTextAndPIN("Log in?")
         ))
-        // we want to get the IP address of the device running Smart-ID app
-        // for the IP to be returned the service provider (SK) must switch on this option .withShareMdClientIpAddress(true)
         .initAuthenticationSession();

 String sessionId = authenticationSessionResponse.getSessionID();